-- irrigation to trees, shrubs, ground covers - cooling through transpiration and evapotranspiration - uptake of nutrients/pollutants present in the stormwater run-off - reduction of nutrients/pollutants into receiving waterways - trees can regulate stormwater.
-This reduces localised flooding and pressure on existing drainage systems - reduction in erosion.
+- passive irrigation to trees, shrubs, ground covers - cooling through transpiration and evapotranspiration - uptake of nutrients/pollutants present in the stormwater run-off - reduction of nutrients/pollutants into receiving waterways - regulation of stormwater runoff, which reduces localised flooding and pressure on existing drainage systems - reduction in erosion.

-Images on page 17 illustrate the growth of a Water Smart Street Tree in Pine Mountain, from planting in 2021, to more recently in May 2022.
+Images on page 19 illustrate the growth of a Water Smart Street Tree in Pine Mountain, from planting in 2021, to more recently in May 2022.
 Additionally, trees and vegetation provide habitat for urban fauna.
 Identifying and enhancing existing corridors strengthens habitats, connectivity and movement for urban fauna.